-Where an investment manager's fee note has not been received by 31 March 2019, an estimate based upon the market value of their mandate as at the end of the year is used for inclusion in the Fund account.
+Where an investment manager's fee note has not been received by 31 March 2020, an estimate based upon the market value of their mandate as at the end of the year is used for inclusion in the Fund account.

-Following guidance from CIPFA, Accounting for Local Government Pension Scheme Management Expenses, the Fund extracts transactional costs from Funds where the information is available to make an estimate or where this is readily available from the Custodian.
-This is included within the investment management costs.
-For the Property Manager management costs have been extracted reflecting the unit management costs based on the NAV (Net Asset Value) of each separate fund.
+Following guidance from CIPFA, Accounting for Local Government Pension Scheme Management Expenses, the Fund extracts transactional costs from managers where the information is available to make an estimate or where this is readily available from the Custodian.
+This is included within the investment